Retail Performance Enablement: 3 Ways to Increase Floor Sales

 This is what is popularly known as smart gamification of the training process – making training feel like a game, in which the agent is constantly leveling up.
 There’s been a lot of research on gamification increasing participation, and insurance is no exception.

 Insurance carriers would do well to capitalize on this trend, rather than falling behind on the potential of digital technology.
-Tech trends are transforming insurance, the major consultancy McKinsey concludes.
+Tech trends are transforming insurance.
 Accessing the right tech could help answer the question of how to improve insurance sales, helping insurers stay at the forefront of this highly competitive industry.

 All in all, incentives and recognition tech should create a positive feedback loop with training and learning modules.
 This should be core to insurance enablement technology.
 The carrier’s tech platform should be encouraging the agent to complete onboarding, training, and learning modules, so that she can be the best agent possible and build her line of business.
 The platform should make it easy to build that line of business, cutting away many of the barriers to becoming a highly skilled, long-term insurance agent – many of which are simply barriers of difficulty.